Evaluating the Usability of Microgestures for Text Editing Tasks in Virtual Reality: Introduction

 As virtual reality (VR) continues to expand into various fields, the demand for effective input methods has become more critical than ever.
 Imagine a future where people rely on portable VR work environments, in such settings, prolonged use of controllers or gestures—whether through handheld devices or body movements—poses significant challenges~\cite{grubert2018office,biener2023extended}, particularly regarding fatigue, such as the well-known ``gorilla arm effect''~\cite{palmeira2024quantifying,hincapi2014consumed}.
 Furthermore, in confined spaces, such as airplanes~\cite{williamson2019planevr} or buses~\cite{tseng2023fingermapper}, using large-scale whole-body movements~\cite{floyd2021limited,xu_dmove_2019,li2024onbodymenu,mueller2023towards} or extending the arms~\cite{xu_evaluation_2022,li2021vrcaptcha} for interaction could either disturb others or be entirely impractical due to spatial constraints~\cite{yang2018sharespace}.
 These limitations can seriously hinder the effectiveness of VR input methods in real-world scenarios.

 The \emph{gorilla arm} effect, common during VR text input, arises from extended arm positions used for virtual keyboard interaction, increasing torque on the shoulder and elbow joints—3.77 times more at the shoulder and twice as much at the elbow compared to relaxed arm positions~\cite{palmeira2024quantifying}.
 Such postures cause fatigue, making tasks like character selection or text editing cumbersome.
-While large-scale gestures exacerbate this issue, \rev{microgestures offer a promising alternative: they are subtle, socially unobtrusive, and physically less demanding, while retaining the benefits of gesture-based interaction~\cite{chan_user_2016,xu2020results}.} These subtle, minimal movements reduce physical strain and are well-suited for tasks requiring fine control. \rev{Recent elicitation studies have also shown that microgestures can be systematically mapped to common text editing commands, providing a principled foundation for our gesture set design~\cite{chan_user_2016,chaffangeon_caillet_microgesture_2025,villarreal-narvaez_brave_2024,gheran_repliges_2022}.}
+While large-scale gestures exacerbate this issue, \rev{microgestures offer a promising alternative: they are subtle, socially unobtrusive, and physically less demanding, while retaining the benefits of gesture-based interaction~\cite{chan_user_2016,xu2020results}.} These subtle, minimal movements reduce physical strain and are well-suited for tasks requiring fine control.

 To address these challenges, we introduce \emph{microGEXT}, a microgesture-based system for text editing in VR.
 Unlike text entry, text editing benefits more from shortcuts~\cite{le_shortcut_2020} that enable efficient structured interactions.
 Our microGEXT system leverages built-in VR cameras to detect small, ergonomic movements without external hardware, enabling precise control for tasks such as caret navigation and text selection~\cite{hu_evaluation_2022} while minimizing fatigue. \rev{For comparison, we evaluate microGEXT against a ray-casting + pinch menu baseline, which is the commercial default method for VR text editing in current head-mounted displays.}